What are the Known Causes Cerebral Palsy?

 The part of the brain which is damaged determines the symptoms of cerebral palsy.
 The severity of the symptoms is directly related to the severity of the brain damage.

 Cerebral palsy can be the result of natural causes, but is most-frequently caused by birth trauma.
 Sometimes, brain damage occurs early in the pregnancy as a result of problems with blood supply to the fetus’ brain.
 Sometimes, damage to the brain occurs shortly after birth.
-However, most birth injuries occur as the child is being delivered (e.g. ), often due to the child’s blood supply being cut off for several minutes.
+However, most birth injuries occur during labor or delivery, often due to the child’s blood supply being cut off for several minutes.

 Risk Factors for Cerebral Palsy